 ---|---|

-Promote screening to identify suicide risk within health care settings | During its first year, the Commission recommended screening for depression and suicide risk in the emergency department.
-This has since expanded to all health care settings.
-The Zero Suicide initiative asks health systems to screen every new client or patient for suicidal thoughts and behaviors.
-OSP encourages universal screening among its ZS grantees and other health system partners, as screening is the first step in formulating a plan for safer suicide care. |
+Promote screening to identify suicide risk within healthcare settings | The Zero Suicide initiative asks health systems to screen every new client or patient for suicidal thoughts and behaviors.
+Universal screening is a practice encouraged by the Office of Suicide Prevention among its ZS grantees and other health system partners, as screening is the first step in formulating a plan for safer suicide care for patients in Colorado. |

-Support primary care practices in adopting suicide prevention protocols. | Primary care is often the first line of contact for individuals who are hesitant or resistant to seeking out traditional mental health services directly.
-Created by the Office of Suicide Prevention and its partners, the Suicide Prevention Toolkit for Colorado Primary Care Practices is a comprehensive resource that guides primary care practices through planning and implementing key components of safer suicide care.
+Support primary care practices in adopting suicide prevention protocols | Created by the Office of Suicide Prevention and its partners, the Suicide Prevention Toolkit for Colorado Primary Care Practices is a comprehensive resource that guides primary care practices through planning and implementing key components of safer suicide care.
 The toolkit focuses on identification, risk assessment, safety planning, lethal means counseling, and follow-up care.
 OSP offers free or reduced cost evidence-based training protocols on suicide prevention to healthcare providers. |

 Prioritize, promote, and expand community-based alternatives to involuntary treatment for support, respite, and recovery prior, during, and after periods of crisis that preserve dignity and are responsive to identity, culture, and personal autonomy. |